 In terms of Deployment, it is always a race about who can deploy often and fast, be fully automatic, accomplish zero-downtime, have the ability to rollback, provide constant reliability across environments, be able to scale effortlessly, and create self-healing systems able to recuperate from failures.
 This means that you can have DevOps Continuous Integration (CI), Continuous Delivery / Deployment (CD), and leverage Docker ecosystem to deliver often and fast, be fully automatic, accomplish zero-downtime, have the ability to rollback software products.

 Containers are a lot less mature than Virtual Machines in terms of running highly developed technology in most critical workloads.
 Virtualization software vendors have created management systems to deal with hundreds or thousands of virtual machines, and those systems are designed to fit into the existing operations of the enterprise data center.
 Containers are more of a promising future technology where Developers are working on management systems to assign properties to a set of containers upon launch, or to group containers with similar needs for networking or security together, but they’re still a work in progress.

 Docker’s original formatting engine is becoming a platform, with lots of tools and workflows attached.
 And containers are getting support from some of the larger tech vendors.
 IBM, Red Hat, Microsoft, and Docker all joined Google last July in the Kubernetes project, an open-source container management system for managing Linux containers as a single system.

 Docker Containers are not yet proven when it comes to scalability.
-Meaning, large banks and other enterprises want to explore if the tool can handle massive operations which currently docker hasn’t ventured into.
-Besides that, containers hold a promising future for lowering the cost of computing, reducing labor cost and faster updates.
+Meaning, large banks and other enterprises want to explore if the tool can handle massive operations that currently docker hasn’t ventured into.
+Besides that, containers hold a promising future for lowering the cost of computing, reducing labor costs, and faster updates.

-mobile app developer san diego, android developer san diego, ios developer san diego, app developer san diego, app development san diego, mobile app development san diego
+mobile app developer san diego, android developer san diego, ios developer san diego, app developer san diego, app development san diego